Gold & Lightning

 They were the same as Vex’s.

 At first glance, they appeared completely white, as if devoid of sight.
-But looking closer, you could see the structure was there—just pale, luminous.
+But looking closely, you could see the structure was there, just pale, luminous.
 Vex noticed my sudden stop and turned his head, staring now at me with those same eyes, head tilted in question.

 When I looked again, the rabbits had already fled, startled by our presence.

 Maybe I imagined it.
 Or maybe that was what almost two days without food does to the mind.
-The provisions had run out the night before when I gave the last ration to Vex.
+The provisions had run out the night before, when I gave Vex the last ration.
 I wouldn’t let my buddy go hungry.

 Focus.
 Get it together.
 You have work to do.